ickc/pixi-kernel-jl/README.md

 - Installs a Jupyter kernel named `Julia (Pixi)` which launches Julia from the Pixi-managed runtime.
 - Includes a Pixi template showing how to pin a Julia release/channel (via `JULIAUP_CHANNEL`) and bootstrap that runtime for reproducible notebooks.
-- Lightweight — the kernel install creates a symlink to this repository so the clone must remain available (current behavior; option to copy instead may be added later).

 ## Requirements